FDA approves first over-the-counter birth control pill, Opill

 When will Opill be available?

-The company is expected to start shipping the pill early next year, the AP reported, and there will be no age restrictions on sales.
+The company says it expects the pills to go on sale at major retailers early next year.
+There will be no age restrictions on sales.

 The FDA says the drug will be available in drug stores, convenience stores and grocery stores, as well as online.